 Our Shor-Line kennels are made from insulated stainless steel, which allows us to maintain a high level of cleanliness and comfort for our patients, whether they are in for a day or hospitalized for a week.

-If a dog that requires intensive treatment is contagious and at risk of infecting other patients, we place them in a completely separate isolation ward to reduce the risk of cross contamination to other in patients.
+If a dog that requires intensive treatment is contagious and at risk of infecting other patients, we place them in a separate isolation ward to reduce the risk of cross contamination to other in patients.

-The kennel is self-sufficient with a completely separate air supply and heating system.
+The kennel is self-sufficient with a separate air supply and heating system.
 We frequently use barrier nursing methods in this unit.